volodymyrhudyma/blog/content/blog/2020-08-13-immutability-in-javascript.md

 A mechanism named **garbage collector** efficiently looks for all objects that are not used anymore, then disposes of them.

-After creating new versions of our immutable objects, as soon as GC it realises that our code won’t need old ones, the memory will be quickly freed.
+After creating new versions of our immutable objects, as soon as GC it realises that our code would not need old ones, the memory will be quickly freed.

 ```javascript
 // The "user" variable references the object {name: "John"}